EdwinKimsal/Physics-Simulator/README.md

 A collision occurs when the distance between two circles is less than or equal to the sum of the radii of both circles.

 ![collision_detection](https://github.com/user-attachments/assets/5d139262-cf2a-4d76-8db6-3d4f541e1c7a)

+## Derivation of final velocities
+To understand an elastic collision in 2D, we first have to understand the derivation of elastic collisions in 1D.

+### 1D Elastic Collisions